Arturokin/vue-expert-datatable/README.md

 - Non API REST based CRUD (Working with arrays)
 - Styled and customizable Datatables

+## PACKAGE CURRENTLY ON DEVELOPMENT 🚀

+We are working on finishing this package

 ## Getting started 🚀

 1. NPM